 Women Strike for Peace

-As the nuclear arms race escalated so did the number of groups who protested that expansion.
+As the nuclear arms race escalated in the mid-20th century, so did the number of groups who protested that expansion.
 And as the US participation in Vietnam’s civil war increased, the same became true.

 Abzug & Wilson